gustaveroussy/sopa/docs/tutorials/align.md

 ```

 !!! note "Xenium users"
-    If using the Xenium machine, then you don't need conversion, the images provided by the Xenium machine already have the right format
+    If using the Xenium machine, then you don't need conversion; the images provided by the Xenium machine already have the correct format.

 ## Open your data in the Xenium Explorer

 If not done yet, convert your `SpatialData` object to the Xenium Explorer's inputs.
 This can be done as detailed in [this tutorial](../cli_usage/#visualization-xenium-explorer).

-Double-click on the file called `experiment.xenium`, or select it from the Xenium Explorer interface.
+Double-click on the `experiment.xenium` file, or select it from the Xenium Explorer interface.
 It will display the data in the explorer.

 ## Keypoint placement

 !!! warning
     Make sure your Xenium Explorer version is at least `1.3.0`

-On the Xenium Explorer, under the "Images" panel, click on "Add image", and follow the instructions displayed on the screen.
+On the Xenium Explorer, under the "Images" panel, click "Add image" and follow the instructions on the screen.

 <p align="center">
   <img src="../../assets/explorer/add_image.png" alt="add_image" width="300px"/>
 </p>

-Afterwards, the explorer will automatically align the images based on the keypoints you selected on both images.
+Afterwards, the explorer will automatically align the images based on the key points you selected on both images.

 ## (Optional) Update the `SpatialData` object

-After alignment, you can export the transformation matrix as a `csv` file.
-Fot that, select your aligned image under the "Images" panel, and click on "Download Alignment File":
+After alignment, export the transformation matrix as a `.csv` file.
+For that, select your aligned image under the "Images" panel and click on "Download Alignment File":

 <p align="center">
   <img src="../../assets/explorer/download_alignment.png" alt="add_image" width="300px"/>
 </p>

-Then, select only the transformation matrix, and download it:
+Then, select only the "Transformation Matrix" box and download it:

 <p align="center">
   <img src="../../assets/explorer/download_transformation_file.png" alt="add_image" width="400px"/>